-Studying the arts of fighting lead to peace.
+Studying the arts of fighting leads to peace.

 The pursuit of martial arts has one real goal, the betterment of ourselves and society through personal development and refinement.
 To better understand the differences between self-defense and martial arts have a look at this link here.